Chengdu J-20: Stealth

-Composite materials are applied to minimize the J-20's radar-cross sections.
-The diverterless supersonic inlet (DSI) enables an aircraft to reach Mach 2.0 with a simpler intake than traditionally required, and improves stealth performance by eliminating radar reflections between the diverter and the aircraft's skin.
+Composite materials are employed to minimize the J-20's RCS.
+The DSI enables an aircraft to reach Mach 2.0 with a simpler intake than traditionally required, and improves stealth performance by eliminating radar reflections between the diverter and the aircraft's skin.
 Analysts have also noted that the J-20 DSI reduces the need for the application of radar-absorbent materials.
 A removable radar reflectors (Luneburg lens) is mounted on the underside of the J-20 to amplify its radar returns, concealing the real radar signature.
 In the 2021 production model, the emitter is re-engineered to be retractable.

 In May 2018, Indian Air Chief Marshal B.S.
 Dhanoa claimed at a press conference that the radars on India's Su-30MKI fighters were "good enough" and could detect a J-20 from "several kilometers away" while answering a question on whether the J-20 posed a threat to India.
+However, experienced analysts didn't take Dhanoa's claim seriously due to his exaggeration and the lack of validity.
 Analyst Justin Bronk from Royal United Services Institute noted that Chinese were possibly flying the J-20 with radar reflectors during peacetime for safety and training purposes due to the potential for accidents and identification from other aircraft or ground installations.
 In a more recent report, Bronk also states that even with limited stealth, J-20 could hide and strike enemy critical platforms in an airspace with background clutter caused by non-stealth fighters and other electromagnetic noise.

-Despite debate regarding J-20's stealth capability, military analysts agree that the J-20's stealth design is superior to that of the Russian Su-57 and its stealth profile could be further enhanced as the program matures.
+In March 2022, Commander of the United States Pacific Air Forces, General Kenneth S. Wilsbach, confirmed a relatively close encounter between an F-35 fighter and a J-20, while denying that the incident was an engagement.
+Wilsbach also mentioned that the U.S. Air Force was relatively impressed with the command and control system of the J-20.
+He further stated that the U.S. Air Force's E-3 AWACS aircraft was unable to detect the J-20 in a timely manner and should be replaced by the E-737.